Time Is Broken

 Near a black hole, gravitational time dilation becomes extreme.
 At the event horizon – the boundary beyond which nothing, not even light, can escape – time, from an outside observer’s perspective, stops entirely.
 An object falling toward a black hole appears to slow down asymptotically, growing dimmer and redder, never quite crossing the horizon from the viewpoint of someone watching from a safe distance.
 The object falling in experiences time perfectly normally from its own point of view.
 Neither observer is wrong.
 Time is doing something different in each location.

 The mathematics are well-established.
-The Schwarzschild solution to Einstein’s field equations, published in 1916 – just months after general relativity itself – describes the geometry of spacetime around a non-rotating, uncharged mass.
-It predicts that at the event horizon, the gravitational time dilation factor goes to infinity.
+Karl Schwarzschild worked out the mathematics of what happens to spacetime around a simple, non-spinning massive object – and he did it in 1916, just months after Einstein published general relativity.
+His solution predicts that at the event horizon, the gravitational time dilation factor goes to infinity.
 Time, as experienced by a distant observer, literally ceases to advance for anything at the horizon.

 So what time is it?